container-images/varnish/README.md

 # Varnish HTTP Cache container

 This repository contains resources for Varnish cache container.
 This is an example, so it is not recommended to use it in production, but feel free to try it out.
-It uses fedora:26 with varnish 5.0.0.
+It uses base runtime with Varnish installed as a module.

 # Configuration